 Soo Visual Arts Center: SooVAC exhibits an average of 150 artists a year, with community programming that includes senior arts programming, workshops, artists talks, events and collaborative partnerships.
 It currently hosts a series of "virtual connections," with studio visits, online workshops and more.
 It's also home of the MN Art Mart, a quick and easy way to purchase art directly from artists, with 100 percent of sales benefiting them directly.

 Minneapolis Art Lending Library: This interesting community resource gives Twin Cities residents the opportunity to borrow original art for three months.
 Its comprehensive collection, which heavily features local and regional artists, includes work by Camille Erickson, Heather Hart and Austin Stiegemeier.

-Forecast Public Art: Forecast Public Art is one of the country’s first nonprofit organizations dedicated to advancing the field of public art.
+Forecast Public Art: Forecast Public Art in Minneapolis is one of the country’s first nonprofit organizations dedicated to advancing the field of public art.
 Its projects include the Sheridan Arts Spanish Dual Immersion School, and its Web site is a wealth of information for online learning about public arts programming.